Kyuu-Ji/htb-write-up/bank/write-up-bank.md

 ![File upload](https://kyuu-ji.github.io/htb-write-up/bank/bank_file-upload.png)

-We see the uploaded files in the web page now and can click on the attachment to browse to that file.
+We see the uploaded files in the web page and can click on the attachment to browse to that file.
 Now we can execute commands:
 ```markdown
 http://bank.htb/uploads/logo.htb?cmd=whoami
 ```